joelouthan/theologic.us/content/posts/creed-apostles/apostles-creed02-creator.md

 ---
-title: "What Do We Believe: God is the Creator of Heaven and Earth"
+title: "What Do We Believe: God the Creator of Heaven and Earth"
 author: Joseph Louthan
 publishDate: 2023-03-02
 categories: